Over-Valuation of Property by Surveyors

 Samuels Solicitors, based in Devon, have a niche specialism dealing with all types of professional negligence claims.
 We regularly bring claims against other solicitors who have made mistakes, surveyors who have valued properties wrongly, or have failed to identify the boundaries of properties properly, and accountants who have given negligent advice concerning tax and allowances.

-If a professional has let you down, we understand that you may not have the funds to pursue a claim.
+If a professional has let you down, we understand that you may not have the funds to pursue a surveyor negligence claim.
 This is why we have developed a range of flexible funding arrangements for clients with strong cases, which includes conditional (no win no fee) agreements where appropriate.

 If you have instructed a surveyor who valued your property wrongly, you may well be able to claim compensation, but you should speak to an expert solicitor first.